kscanne/kscanne.github.io/_pages/about.md

 the Irish, Manx, and Scottish Gaelic communities in my work.
 I have expertise in machine learning, natural language processing, machine translation, syntactic parsing, and language modeling.
-My academic training was in pure mathematics, and I worked primarily on the geometry and topology of hyperbolic 3-manifolds.
+My academic training was in pure mathematics, and early in my career I worked primarily on the geometry and topology of hyperbolic 3-manifolds.

 Between 1998 and 2023, I was a professor